 Background.
 Item in hand is a translation.
 Source copy available cataloged by LC for the original.
 Orbis record for the item in hand is vendor copy.
-No cataloging available in LCDB or OCLC for the translation.
+No cataloging available in OCLC for the translation.

 |040||‡a CtY ‡b eng ‡e rda ‡c CtY|

 |041||1||‡a fre ‡h eng|

 |100||1||‡a Stevenson, Fanny Van de Grift, ‡d 1840-1914.|

 |240||1||0||‡a Cruise of the "Janet Nichol" among the South Sea Islands. ‡l French|

 |245||1||3||‡a La croisière de la "Janet Nichol" / ‡c Fanny Stevenson ; traduit de l'anglais par Pierre-Emmanuel Dauzat ; avant-propos de Michel Le Bris.|

 |264||1||‡a Paris : ‡b Editions Payot & Rivages, ‡c |

 |300||‡a 210 pages : ‡b map ; ‡c 20 cm|

 |338||‡a volume ‡2 rdacarrier|